tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 **`Amendment` Tests** can be thought of as suggestions for improvement. `Amendment` Tests examine the values of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) and may propose changes or additions to improve the quality.
 An example is [AMENDMENT_COUNTRYCODE_STANDARDIZED](../../terms/bdqtest/index.md#AMENDMENT_COUNTRYCODE_STANDARDIZED), where a valid ISO country code could be inferred.

+See also:
+* The [BDQ Tests Quick Reference Guide](../../terms/bdqtest/index.md) for the full list of Tests and their details.
+* [Test Types](../../guide/bdqtest/index.md#3-test-types-non-normative) in the [BDQ Tests: Concepts and Use](../../guide/bdqtest/index.md) document for more details on Test types and their expected behavior.

 ### 3.2 Test Inputs and Outputs (non-normative)

 #### 3.2.1 Inputs to Tests (non-normative)